They may have been funny at first, but Comrade memes have drawn criticism on the internet as symbols of bullying, misogyny and hate. What changed?

 So what changed?

-In December 2021, Twitter user @ore_akiinade posted a screenshot outing a man who had sent her nude photos.
+In December 2021, a Twitter user posted a screenshot outing a man who had sent her nude photos.
 She was trolled, harassed, bullied for exposing her harasser.
-Shortly after, she tweeted pictures of herself in a skimpy outfit.
-In minutes, several Comrade memes were edited onto her photos with lewd, insulting watermarks and caustic commentary.
+Shortly after, she tweeted pictures of herself in a skimpy outfit, and in minutes, several comrade memes were edited onto her photos with lewd, insulting watermarks and caustic commentary.

 Over time, the meme became a mainstay in problematic engagement online: to derail a socially conscious topic, to shut down threads made by women decrying abuse or outing abusers, to “ratio” feminists who made tweets in defiance of the patriarchy.